fluxcd/flagger/docs/gitbook/how-it-works.md

 For workloads that are not receiving constant traffic Flagger can be configured with a webhook, that when called, will start a load test for the target workload.
-If the target workload doesn't receive any traffic during the canary analysis, Flagger metric checks will fail with "no values found for metric istio_requests_total".
+If the target workload doesn't receive any traffic during the canary analysis, Flagger metric checks will fail with "no values found for metric request-success-rate".

 Flagger comes with a load testing service based on [rakyll/hey](https://github.com/rakyll/hey) that generates traffic during analysis when configured as a webhook.